play icon for videos

 Evaluation & closure

-The models
+The Models

-Five models of case management — and when each one fits.
+Five models of case management

 Model 01

-Brokerage model
+Brokerage

 Model 02

-Clinical model
+Clinical

 Model 03

-Strengths-based model
+Strengths-based

-Planning starts from the client’s own assets and goals rather than their deficits.
+Planning starts from the client's own assets and goals rather than deficits.
 The dominant frame in modern social work; pairs naturally with narrative case notes.

 Model 04

-Intensive case management (ICM)
+Intensive (ICM)

 Model 05

-Standard / generalist model
+Standard / generalist

-Best practices
+Best Practices

 01 · Identity